 - Humboldt County: Best whale viewing in Humboldt County is September through January and March through June.
 Any of the high cliffs that overlook the ocean are potential watching spots, especially Trinidad Head at Trinidad State Beach and the community of Shelter Cove on the Lost Coast.

-Whale Watching in Other Parts of Northern California
+Other Parts of Northern California

 If your definition of northern California includes places south of what this guide covers, try the San Francisco and Half Moon Bay whale watching guide.
 Even further south, you can go whale watching in Monterey and Santa Cruz.